Adolescence Science Education (7–12), M.A.T.

 Program Details

-The program information listed here reflects the approved curriculum for the 2023–24 academic year per the Brooklyn College Bulletin.
+The program information listed here reflects the approved curriculum for the 2024–25 academic year per the Brooklyn College Bulletin.
 Bulletins from past academic years can be found here.

 Program Description

-This program leads to the Master of Arts in teaching (M.A.T.) degree, adolescence science education (7–12), with specializations for biology teacher, chemistry teacher, earth science teacher, and physics teacher.
+This program leads to the Master of Arts in Teaching (M.A.T.) degree, Adolescence Science Education (7–12), with specializations for biology teacher, chemistry teacher, earth science teacher, and physics teacher.

-• Pre-Service (SED program code 32662) leads to Initial and Professional Teacher Certification.
+There are two concentrations: concentration A (SED program code 32663) leads to Professional Teacher Certification only; concentration B (SED program code 32662) leads to Initial and Professional Teacher Certification.

 Matriculation Requirements